zvict/papr/README.md

 ## Exposure Control

 We provide the scripts for the exposure control described in Section 4.4 and Appendix A.8.
+A pre-trained model is required to finetune with exposure control, by running `train.py` with default configurations.
 To finetune a pre-trained model with exposure control, run:
 ```
 python exposure_control_train.py --opt configs/t2/Caterpillar_exposure_control.yml